vtexdocs/known-issues/docs/en/known-issues/Store Framework/scroll-issues-when-swiping-in-mobile-in-quick-view-when-theres-a-slider-layout-on-background.md

 ---
-title: "Scroll issues when swiping in mobile in quick view when there's a slider layout on background"
+title: 'Scroll issues when swiping in mobile in quick view when there''s a slider layout on background'
 id: 5B7g5Wt1iyh0BLwIUprO2C
 status: PUBLISHED
 createdAt: 2024-02-20T17:58:53.942Z